AdomasGrigolis/CHRI-coop-game/README.md

 ### Qualitative
 Qualitative experiments are common in HRI since humans are naturally difficult to quantify.
 It is, hence, often more meaningful to find data trends in relative measures rather than absolute.
 The following **qualitative** hypotheses will be tested:
 - It is easier* for participants to grasp objects using force enabled haptic interface.
-- Effects* of the haptic interface are more substantial when objects are more difficult to grasp.
-(Future work)
+(Q2)**
 - The environment will be experienced as more real with the haptic device.
-WDQ 3
+(WDQ 3)
-- Participants will feel higher stress with haptic device (NASA TLX).
+- Participants will feel higher stress with haptic device (NASA-TLX).
 - The haptic device will score higher on task autonomy and task significance compared to the mouse.
 (WDQ 1)
 - The haptic device will lead to higher physical demand but a greater sense of task engagement than the mouse.
 (WDQ 3, NASA-TLX)
+- Effects* of the haptic interface are more substantial when objects are more difficult to grasp.
+(See: Future work)

-\* Effects, performance are defined by both task completion speed and perceived task difficulty.
-Perceived task difficulty is measured by a variant of Godspeed Questionnaire Series (GQS).
+\* Effects, performance are defined by both task completion speed (quantitative) and perceived task difficulty (qualitative).
+Perceived task difficulty is measured by questions on the form.
+** Q1 was removed as some participants forgot to answer the question.

 ### Quantitative
 - Task completion will be faster with the haptic device.
 - The completion time will have higher downwards trend (learning curve) across trials for the haptic condition.

+### Statistical tests
+Paired samples t-test was used extensively. p_value threshold is chosen to be 0.10, which is typical for exploratory studies such as ours.
+To be completely transparent, we cannot use low p_value such as 0.05 found in most literature as the number of participants is not large enough.
+Please refer to the data for final count of participants.
+The study is within-subjects to increase statistical power.
+Counterbalancing was used to decrease carry-over effects.

-### Task difficulty
+### Future work
+Due to time constraints and small participant numbers, the following things could not be implemented or tested.

-The following variations in task difficulty will be tested:
+The following variations in task difficulty have been discussed:
-- Object shape: ball, square, other polygon...
+- Object shape: ball, square, other polygons...
 - Object properties: friction, elasticity.
+- Haptic gain.
 - Random perturbations.
-### Statistical tests
-We will use the following statistical tests:
-- Task time mouse vs haptic: paired samples t-test
-- Difficulty levels, task time and errors: ANOVA
-- Subjective ratings: Wilcoxon Signed-Rank Test
-- Feedback gain and realism: Pearson correlation